jrrobison1/llm-writer-workshop/README.md

 ## Description
-LLM Writer Workshop simulates a creative writing workshop with different roles: a writing agent, an editor, a fellow writer, and a publisher.
-It uses various selectable AI models for different roles, including OpenAI's GPT-4 and GPT-3.5 Turbo; Anthropic's Claude Haiku, Sonnet, and Opus; Google's Gemini; and Mistral's small, medium, and large.
+LLM Writer Workshop simulates a creative writing workshop, consisting of members with distinct roles: a writing agent, an editor, a fellow writer, and a publisher.
+It uses selectable AI models, including OpenAI's GPT-4 and GPT-3.5 Turbo; Anthropic's Claude Haiku, Sonnet, and Opus; Google's Gemini; and Mistral's small, medium, and large.
 The project is written with a Python/Flask backend and a TypeScript/React frontend.

 ![Publisher Feedback](/.images/publisher_feedback_20240414.png "Publisher Feedback")